• Skip to primary navigation

 Chai is a general term for ‘tea’ in the Hindi language, so it can actually refer to a variety of teas.
 The most popular and well-known version is masala chai, but you can also find options like adrak (ginger) chai, cardamom chai, and Bombay chai, to name a few.

-I’m using my go-to chai concentrate for this recipe, which is made from black tea, cinnamon, ginger, cardamom, and star anise.
-I prefer it over store-bought chai concentrates that aren’t as flavorful and loaded with sweeteners!
+I use my go-to chai concentrate for this recipe, which is made from black tea, cinnamon, ginger, cardamom, and star anise.
+To save time, you can also purchase store-bough black tea concentrate - I recommend Trader Joe's Cold Brew Black Tea Concentrate for good flavor and it's loaded with sweeteners!

 What is matcha?